Antonio-Iijima/alvin/README.md

 ### `eval`

 Interpreter access from the interpreter.
-Use to evaluate lines of ALVIN code.
+Use to evaluate lines of $\text{ALVIN}$ code.

 ### `Python`